Dundalk Distillery: History

 Records show that by 1837, the distillery was consuming 40,000 barrels of grain a year, with a staff of 100, and an output of 300,000 gallons of spirit a year (up from 285,000 gallons in 1826).
 The distillery prospered, and expanded further through the mid-1800s, with output more than doubling, in part due to the installation of a large Coffey still, becoming one of the most successful distilleries in the country.

-In 1854, Brown passed away without a son, and the distillery passed to his nephews, the Murrays.
+In 1854, Brown died without a son, and the distillery passed to his nephews, the Murrays.
 When Alfred Barnard, a British historian, visited the distillery in 1886, output had reached close to 700,000 gallons per annum.
 Barnard noted that much of the output from the distillery, was consumed locally, with the remainder exported to England and Scotland.
 At the time of Barnard's visit, the distillery was being run three brothers (John, Malcolm, and Henry Murray) whose granduncle had come to control the distillery around 1800.

 On 22 November 1862, a fire broke out in a corn kiln in the grain stores of the distillery, completely destroying the building which contained several thousand tonnes of grain.
 After a raising of the alarm, 500 men of the 15th, the King's Hussars (a cavalry regiment), along with fire engines and other constabulary rushed to the scene, preventing the fire from spreading further.
 At the time, the bonded storehouses contained 400,000 gallons of whiskey.
 It was estimated that the fire caused £10,000 of damages and 100 redundancies.
 Unfortunately, one life was lost and several endangered after the incident, as during their efforts some of the hussars had consumed fusel oils, mistaking it for whiskey.